 Here’s a question we got from a reader:

-I am trying to figure out macro development from going through some simple examples written in VBA.
-I figured out that some of the examples point out to the developer menu in Microsoft Excel.
-For some reason, i don’t see that menu item in the Excel ribbon.
+I am trying to figure out macro development from going through code examples in your website.
+I figured out that some of the examples point out to the developer menu in Microsoft Excel, Word and Outlook.
+For some reason, i don’t see that menu item in the Ribbon.
 Am i missing out something?
 Is there any specific setting or configuration to make the Developer tab visible?

 Thanks for the good question.

-On top of that, popular applications like Outlook and PowerPoint do not offer the macro recorder so you’ll need VBA chops if you want to automate a presentation or a mail message.
+Outlook and PowerPoint do not offer the macro recorder so you’ll need to develop some VBA chops if you want to automate tasks in your presentation or a mail message.

 If you are on MAC and would like to go ahead and access your development environment, proceed as following: